Gary Comeau: Imprisonment

 On 13 April 1984, Comeau was transferred to Collins Bay Institution medium security prison for good conduct.
 Comeau along with Blaker's lawyer Terry O'Hara continued to pursue his case and on 20 November 1984 received a letter from one of the witnesses for the Crown at his trial, Roger Davey, who stated that his testimony was perjury made under police pressure.
 In 1985, he wrote to the social activist Claire Culhane who took up his case in the courtroom and in the media.
 Comeau became something of an amateur lawyer during his imprisonment.
 In February 1987 following a brawl in the prison yard between Satan's Choice and Outlaws bikers, Comeau who was not involved in the brawl was temporarily sent back to Millhaven during which he was held in solitary confinement.
-Prison officials admitted that it was not necessary to hold Comeau in solitary confinement at Millhaven as he was an friendly, non-violent inmate, but had no choice as the rules required all imprisoned members of a biker gang be held in solitary confinement in the event of violence involving one of their number.
+Prison officials admitted that it was not necessary to hold Comeau in solitary confinement at Millhaven as he was a friendly, non-violent inmate, but had no choice as the rules required all imprisoned members of a biker gang be held in solitary confinement in the event of violence involving one of their number.

 The Port Hope 8 case became a cause célèbre in the 1980s-1990s with many using the implausibility of the "boomerang bullet" to argue for Comeau's innocence.
 In February 1994, a rally hosted by the Association in Defense of the Wrongly Convicted was held in Toronto where the boxer Rubin "Hurricane" Carter called in a speech for the Crown to release Comeau and Sauvé.
 In March 1994, a judicial review was held to determine if Comeau was worthy of parole.
 A prison psychologist told the review that Comeau was harmless as he was in his view "a very, very low risk to society".
 By contrast, the Crown which still insisted that Comeau was the man who killed Matieyk called him one of the most dangerous criminals in Canada.
 Comeau's request for parole was refused as the Crown's thesis won out.
 However, Comeau was transferred to the minimal security Warkworth Institution and allowed day passes out of prison as Comeau had been a model inmate who had never engaged in violence.

 Comeau was the last of the "Port Hope 8" to be freed, being released on 8 September 2000.
 Comeau was released on full parole over the protests of the Crown.
 Comeau still maintained his innocence, but followed the outlaw biker code by refusing to name Campbell as the killer.
 One of his parole conditions was that he had to resign from Satan's Choice.
 Comeau worked as a mail courier and is active in the Association In Defense of the Wrongly Convicted (AIDWYC).
 In December 2008, he suffered a heart attack, which required him to wear a pacemaker.
 Comeau is at present seeking a review of his case for a full exoneration and for an apology from the Ontario government, which still maintains that Comeau killed Matiyek.